Stage 2: Life Context | Wheel of Life

 Look at your Energy Audit results.
 Your energy drains and energy sources map onto the wheel.
 The areas that drain you are probably the low scorers.
 The areas that energise you are probably the high ones.
 But sometimes they don't match, and it's important to pay attention to that mismatch.

-• Are any high-satisfaction areas actually draining your energy?
-(This happens when something looks good on paper but costs too much to maintain.)
+Are any high-satisfaction areas actually draining your energy?
+This can happen when something looks good on paper but costs too much to maintain.

-• Are any low-satisfaction areas also your biggest energy sources?
-(This happens when you love something but aren't giving it enough room in your life.)
+Are any low-satisfaction areas also your biggest energy sources?
+This can happen when you love something but aren't giving it enough room in your life.

 Your top 3 focus areas